kvirc/kvirc.github.io/README.md

 # kvirc.github.io

 ## About
-Welcome to the official KVIrc repository for downloadable addons and themes
+Welcome to the official KVIrc repository for downloadable addons, themes and tutorials

 ### Quick links